HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 hors d'oeuvre (n): small pieces of food eaten at a party

 acquit (v): vindicate, to free from allegation or blame, làm trọn (nghĩa vụ, bổn phận)

+irrigation (n): tưới, supply with water by artificial means